phobos/phobos/README.md

 ### <a name="usage-consuming-messages-from-kafka"></a> Consuming messages from Kafka

 Messages from Kafka are consumed using __handlers__.
-You can use Phobos __executors__ or use it programmatically, but __handlers__ will always be used.
-To create a handler class, include the module `Phobos::Handler`.
+You can use Phobos __executors__ or use it [programmatically](#usage-programmatically), but __handlers__ will always be used.
+To create a handler class, simply include the module `Phobos::Handler`.
 This module allows Phobos to manage the life cycle of your handler.

 A handler must implement the method `#consume(payload, metadata)`.

 Instances of your handler will be created for every message, so keep a constructor without arguments.
 If `consume` raises an exception, Phobos will retry the message indefinitely, applying the back off configuration presented in the configuration file.
-Metadata will contain a key called `retry_count` with the current number of retries for this message.
+The `metadata` hash will contain a key called `retry_count` with the current number of retries for this message.
 To skip a message, simply return from `#consume`.

 When the listener starts, the class method `.start` will be called with the `kafka_client` used by the listener.
 Use this hook as a chance to setup necessary code for your handler.
 The class method `.stop` will be called during listener shutdown.